 So, in review:

-And just in case you haven’t figured it out, I am not a doctor, clinician, or psychiatrist.
-These 3 ways to balance social media are all suggestions that I hope they help you become more productive and less anxious as well.
+These 3 ways to balance social media are all suggestions that hopefully help you become more productive and less anxious as well.